artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ## Building the *Single-Cycle processor*
 Look carefully at the following presentation which shows step-by-step how to build the Ripes Single-Cycle processor and several examples of a subset of instructions executing on it: [BuildingRipesSingleCycle](https://drive.google.com/file/d/1ltiDqyqdh34iVbHx_IfEizBPG4y45GcI/view?usp=sharing).

-In addition to the previous slides, the following presentation shows step-by-step and in great detail how to build the Single-Cycle processor from the Harris&Harris (H&H) textbook: [SlidesModule5](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module5.pdf)
+In addition to the previous slides, the following presentation shows step-by-step and in great detail how to build the Single-Cycle processor from the Harris&Harris (H&H) textbook: [SlidesModule5-Spanish](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2tema5-imprimible.pdf) (also available in English at: [SlidesModule5-English](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module5.pdf))

 ## Basic use of the *Single-Cycle processor*